top of page

 So the task is not just to get families talking.
 The task is to make conversation safer, more respectful, and more useful.

-Participants will work through lived experience stories, case studies, role plays, culturally safe questioning, reframing strategies, and identity-affirming communication.
-Participants will also learn practical approaches to reduce stigma, strengthen belonging, and support families to bridge generational divides.
+Participants worked through lived experience stories, case studies, role plays, culturally responsive questioning, reframing strategies, and identity-affirming communication.

 That is exactly where I want the focus to sit; not on theory alone, but on the language and methods social workers can actually use.

-We will look at how to ask better questions without sounding intrusive or culturally blunt.
-We will look at how to reframe tension so that one person is not simply positioned as the problem.
-We will also look at how identity, culture, and belonging can be honoured without romanticising family dynamics or ignoring harm.
+We explored how to ask better questions without sounding intrusive or culturally blunt.
+We looked at how to reframe tension so that one person is not simply positioned as the problem.
+We also considered how identity, culture and belonging can be honoured without romanticising family dynamics or ignoring harm.

 FPS-informed practice for social workers

-This workshop includes FPS-linked skills training, with learning outcomes that include psychoeducation, CBT reframing, and narrative approaches in case scenarios and role plays reflecting CaLD family realities.
+The workshop included FPS-linked skills training, with learning outcomes covering psychoeducation, CBT reframing, and narrative approaches in case scenarios and role plays reflecting CaLD family realities.

 That matters because social workers often need more than cultural awareness.
 They need structured, practice-ready approaches that can hold both clinical usefulness and cultural humility.

-My aim in facilitating this session is to help practitioners leave with sharper judgement, stronger language, and at least one clear shift they can make in their own practice.
+My aim in facilitating this session was to help practitioners leave with sharper judgement, stronger language, and at least one clear shift they could make in their own practice.

-The workshop is suitable for social workers and practitioners supporting CaLD families across mental health, child protection, family services, and education.
-The session is designed for both evolving and established practitioners, and no prior specialist knowledge is required.
+The workshop was designed for social workers and practitioners supporting CaLD families across mental health, child protection, family services, and education.

 So this is not a niche workshop for a tiny corner of the profession.
 It is relevant to any social worker trying to reduce stigma, strengthen family cohesion, and navigate intergenerational conversations with more skill and less cultural clumsiness.

-If you are a social worker looking for practical tools to work more confidently with mental health in CaLD families, I would be glad to have you in the room.
+For social workers looking for practical tools to work more confidently with mental health in CaLD families, this workshop reflects the kind of practice-focused training I continue to offer through LEXs.